Frequently Asked Questions - Indirect Tax

 1. What is GST?

-The Goods and Services Tax (GST) is a tax on the supply of goods and services with a comprehensive and continuous chain of potential set-off benefits from the point of origination to the ultimate consumer of goods and services.
+The Goods and Services Tax (GST) is a tax on the supply of goods and services in the country.
 It is essentially a tax only on the value addition at each stage and a supplier at each stage is permitted to set-off, through a input tax credit mechanism i.e. the tax paid on the purchase of goods and services is available for set-off against the tax to be paid on the supply of goods and services.
-The Act, Rules and the rate of GST across all Indian states are expected to be uniform.
+The Act, Rules and the rate of GST across all Indian States are expected to be uniform.

 2. How does the proposed GST work?

 Below is an indicative illustration for the levy and set-off of GST in three stages of the supply chain:

 |GST on output(INR)|| 27

 Note: It is assumed that the rate of tax would be 18 per cent for calculation purpose.